peteroupc/peteroupc.github.io/random.md

 In general, an application ought to seed a noncryptographic's PRNG's full state with either the output of a cryptographic RNG or a seed described in the [**previous section**](#Seed_Generation).

 Some applications require multiple processes (including threads, tasks, or subtasks) to use [**reproducible "random" numbers**](#Manually_Seeded_PRNGs) for the same purpose.
 An example is multiple instances of a simulation with random starting conditions.
 However, noncryptographic PRNGs tend to produce "random" number sequences that are correlated to each other, which is undesirable for simulations in particular.
-This correlation risk can be reduced as follows:
+Here are ways to reduce this correlation risk:

-- By choosing seeds carefully.
+- Choose seeds carefully.
 The risk is lowest if the seeds are uncorrelated themselves.
 It is NOT RECOMMENDED to seed PRNGs with sequential counters, linearly related numbers, or timestamps; timestamps in particular can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(18)**](#Note18)</sup>
-- By using two or more designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>
+- Use two or more designs of PRNGs across the set of processes, to reduce correlation risks due to a particular PRNG's design.<sup>[**(19)**](#Note19)</sup>
-- By choosing PRNGs (e.g., `sfc`) that support "streams" of numbers that behave like independent random number sequences.
+- Choose PRNGs (e.g., `sfc`) that support "streams" of numbers that behave like independent random number sequences.
 These PRNGs generally have efficient ways to assign a different stream to each process, but describing how they work is out of scope of this document.

 The following is a general way to seed multiple processes for random number generation.
 Generate a seed (or use a predetermined seed) and distribute that seed to each process as follows<sup>[**(20)**](#Note20)</sup>: